 The most basic leather jacket is any jacket made of leather, but there are certain styles that have been popular for years.

 The aviator jacket, sometimes referred to as a bomber jacket or flight jacket, is based on the brown leather jackets that pilots wore throughout World Wars I and II.
 It also has front pockets, zippers, knit wrist, waist cuffs, and shearling sheepskin collars and lining, which were meant to keep military pilots warm.
+When it comes to types of lining materials, shearling sheepskin is a popular choice for its warmth and durability.
 This aviator jacket also resembles a shearling style leather jacket.

 The apparel used by motorcycle riders had an impact on the kind of leather jacket termed a "biker jacket."
 This classic style includes an asymmetric zipper closure, a belt, and snap-down lapel collar.
 It is also known as a biker jacket or moto jacket.
 After Marlon Brando donned one in the film The Wild One, leather biker jackets—this jacket was originally designed to protect motorcyclists—became popular (1953).